artorias961/robotics-dog/README.md

   - Determine what type of [infill patterns](https://all3dp.com/2/cura-infill-patterns-all-you-need-to-know/)
   - What type of leg (how many degree of freedom)
   - Limit the weight of the dog between 10 to 25 pounds
+  - What happen if all the weight is on three legs or possibly two legs?
+How will the weak points of the filament or chasis will be maintain or stress free
   - Determine the environment the dog will be in
     - Terrain
     - Environment weather, temperature, and humidity